Measuring Student Progress

 Whether you’re a parent requesting updates or an educator responsible for delivering intervention, clear measurement is essential.
 But what exactly should we be looking for, and how do we measure it appropriately?

-Step 1: Identify the Primary Goal
+Step 1: Identify the Needs

 Progress should always tie back to the student’s end goal.
 What’s the main skill we’re trying to improve?